Acorn221/SpotifyDisplayLILYGO/README.md

 This repo is has been created with PlatformIO and uses the ESP32 LILYGO E-Paper board.

-Change the definitions in /src/main.cpp to match your wifi and spotify details.
+Change the definitions in /src/Config.h to your WifFi and Spotify details!

 Install the PlatformIO Extension in VSCode and click 'Upload and Monitor' under esp32dev.